 Food and lodging are the biggest road trip budget busters.
-Plan ahead on eating and sleeping to save money on road trips, and use a few simple tips to save some big money on road trip gas, too.
-Check out these top five money saving road trip tips below to find out how to save big.
+Plan ahead on eating and sleeping to save money, and use a few simple tips to save some on gas, too, so that you have more money to spend when you arrive at your destination.

 Eschew the Drive-Thru

-Instead, you should look to stop in at Mom's Apple Pie Cafe-type places for mega meals on the cheap.
-Keep an eye out for early bird specials, as well -- if you skipped lunch and are starving in the early evening, you and the old folks can find big dinners for a few bucks.
-When I'm road tripping, I often go for the big meals at lunch, when dishes are often much cheaper, then save by eating a much smaller amoutn for dinner.
+Instead, stop in at Mom's Apple Pie Cafe–type places for mega meals on the cheap.
+Keep an eye out for early bird specials, as well.
+If you skipped lunch and are starving in the early evening, you and the old folks can find big dinners for a few bucks.
+Go for the big meals at lunch, when dishes are often much cheaper, and then save by eating a much smaller amount for dinner.

-If you don't have a huge appetite, get your leftovers to take away and eat them for breakfast and/or lunch the following morning.
-And speaking of breakfast: if your hostel has a free one, make sure to take full advantage of it and eat your fill to stay full for longer.
-And sneaking a break roll or two for lunch will help keep your costs low, too.
+If you don't have a huge appetite, take your leftovers with you and eat them for breakfast and/or lunch the following day.
+Speaking of breakfast: If your hotel has a free one, take full advantage of it.
+Sneaking a roll or piece of fruit or two for snacks will help keep your costs low, too.

 Read more on how to save on food when road tripping.